ubaldot/dymoval/docs/source/getting_started.rst

 -  **Input-residuals whiteness**: A good model should have this as close to 0.0 as possible (max value is 1.0).

+See :ref:`here <theory>` for more details how such metrics are computed.

 Nevertheless, given that "*all models are wrong, but some are useful,*" we cannot expect perfect figures.
 However, since we are interested in the dynamic behavior of our models, residuals are somewhat more important than the